hackerschoice/docker-thc-hacker/README.md

 $ docker image rm thc-hacker
 ```

 There is so much information missing (for example how to run X11 applications).
 Let me know what else is missing.
+I need help.
+Join me.

+TODO:
+- add TorGhost
+- Infos on X11 redirection (ssh dude...)